PlayboyPrime/ModalMod/Explanations.md

-If sendMessage.channelId and sendMessage.message is not empty, the bot will send an message to a channel.
+If sendMessage.channelId and sendMessage.message is not empty, the bot will send a message to a channel.

 channelId: This will be the channelId where the message will be sent.
 Leave this blank for no message.